No products in the cart.

 Our first stroke recovery story is John’s.
 Following an ischemic stroke, the entire right side of his body was paralyzed.

 Because his daughter is an occupational therapist, he understood how important repetitions were for stroke recovery.
-The problem is, performing the same exercises over and over again can get boring.
-As a result, individuals stop practicing, which hinders their progress.
+The problem was that performing the same exercises over and over again got boring.

-To prevent this, John purchased the FitMi, a gamified home rehabilitation device that made it fun and motivating for him to exercise every day.
+To make things more interesting, John purchased the FitMi, a gamified home rehabilitation device that made it fun and motivating for him to exercise enough every day.

 While he initially couldn’t perform some of the exercises, he was able to gradually recover movement.
-John’s stroke recovery story demonstrates how important it is to understand the basics of stroke recovery and focus on repetitions.
+John’s stroke recovery story demonstrates how important it is to understand the basics of stroke recovery and therefore make sure you are getting lots of repetitions.

 Anthony Recovers from Stroke at a Young Age

-Anthony was only in his mid-30s when he had his stroke.
-Like many, Anthony overlooked the fact that anyone at any age can experience a stroke.
+Anthony’s stroke recovery story started when he was only in his mid-30s.
+Like many, Anthony did not realize that anyone at any age can experience a stroke.

-Because he didn’t seek immediate medical attention for his symptoms, his entire left side ended up paralyzed.
+Therefore, he didn’t seek immediate medical attention when he experienced his first symptoms.
+Ultimately his entire left side ended up paralyzed.

-One year later, he is continuing to regain hand functions through consistent movement.
-Anthony understands that even a little bit of movement can contribute to significant improvements.
+One year later, he continues to regain hand function through consistent movement.
+Anthony understands that even smaller movements consistently repeated enough times contribute to significant improvements.
 He also uses an activity tracker to further motivate himself to exercise throughout the day.

 Carol Recovers More Than Experts Expected

-Carol continued to go to rehab for 4 months and then was told that she would not recover much more than she already had.
+Carol continued to go to outpatient rehab for 4 months and then was discharged and told that she would not recover much more than she already had.

-Fortunately, Carol believed differently and purchased the FitMi so that she could work on stroke recovery at home.
-It helped encourage her to perform the repetitions she needed to stimulate the brain and promote neuroplasticity.
+Fortunately, Carol’s stroke recovery story did not end there.
+She believed differently and purchased the FitMi so that she could work on her stroke recovery at home.
+FitMi encouraged her to perform the number of repetitions required to stimulate the brain and promote neuroplasticity.

-Several years later, Carol regained her confidence and can drive, ride her bike, and travel independently.
+Through her additional efforts using FitMi, Carol regained some abilities she was not sure she would ever do again, including her ability to drive, ride her bike, and travel.
 She’s living proof that there’s always hope for recovery if you’re willing to put in the work.

 Mary Overcomes the Stroke Recovery Plateau

-This stroke recovery story is about getting past the dreaded stroke recovery plateau, the phase where recovery seems appears to reach a halt.
+This stroke recovery story is about getting past the dreaded stroke recovery plateau, the phase in recovery when progress appears to reach a halt.

-Like many stroke survivors, Mary was seeing steady progress participating in rehabilitation therapies following her stroke.
+Like many stroke survivors, Mary experienced steady progress while participating in rehabilitation therapies following her stroke.
 However, after about 2 years, she hit her plateau.

-Instead of accepting that her recovery was as good as it was going to get, Mary researched new ways to promote stroke recovery.
-The FitMi helped motivate her to do her rehab exercises every day and overcome her plateau.
+Instead of accepting that her recovery was complete, Mary researched new ways to promote stroke recovery and found the Flint products.
+The FitMi helped motivate her to do her rehab exercises every day and to surpass her plateau.

 Wilson’s Family Supports His Recovery from Stroke